soi-20/brains/_posts/2018-06-22-foundersfund.md

 # From Founders Fund Brian Singerman(GP)

-### How Brian Singerman Became Founders Fund's Top VC
+### From "How Brian Singerman Became Founders Fund's Top VC"

 1/ Founders Fund is no stranger to controversy.
 Early on, it declared itself the VC firm for entrepreneurs who didn't like other VCs.